Michael Hunter, Chairman

 The CEDCO Board of Directors has spearheaded many initiatives that have financially benefited the Tribe.
 For instance, over the last two years, CEDCO successfully renegotiated, reduced, and paid off over $18 million in debt, and with organizational chart restructuring and with efficient budgeting, the Coyote Valley Casino increased its annual profit by over $2 million dollars.

-As Tribal Chairman, Mr. Hunter is committed to the Tribe’s cultural, social and economic growth.
+As Tribal Chairman, Mr. Hunter is committed to the Tribe’s cultural, social, and economic growth for seven generations.

 Elected April 24, 2013